ClarkGH/fb-cc/README.md

 # Coding challenge

+I created a react application as the focus was on re-usability.
+Keeping this in mind, there is more that can be done to improve the modularity.

 ## To run
 1. run either $yarn install or $npm install in terminal
 2. run either $yarn start or $npm start, otherwise live server works fine